brooklynrail/brooklynrail-platform/content/events/2022/07/looking-after-conversations-on-art-and-healing.md

 title: "Looking After: Conversations on Art and Healing"
 deck: Colonial Trauma and the Art of Healing
 summary: Featuring Dorota Glowacka, Amanda Sciampacone, Shelley Angelie Saggar, Keren Hammerschlag, and Susie Russell.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Timothy Liu..
 people:
   - person: dorota-glowacka
   - person: amanda-sciampacone